Elvis10ten/notes/src/2025-1-nand-to-tetris.md

 ## Chapter 3: Memory
 There are two types of chips:
 1. <mark>Combinational chips</mark> compute functions that depend solely on combinations of their input values.
 They cannot maintain state.
 All the chips built thus far are combinational chips.
 2. <mark>Sequential chips</mark> compute functions that depend on both their input values and their previous state.
-They are used to build memory elements (like a register) that can preserve data over time.
+They have "memory" and can preserve data over time.

 ---

 A <mark>flip-flop</mark> is a basic building block of sequential chips.
 It has two stable states and can be used to store state information.

 A flip-flop encapsulates the intricate art of synchronization, clocking, and feedback loops that are essential for building sequential chips.